lancard/bocchi-the-programming/README.md

 - This structure enables real-time monitoring of memory allocation status.
 - UTF-32 is used to prioritize efficiency in string processing.
 - Functions are version-controlled individually by default, and the CODE_LIBRARY area is designed to support downloading from the internet in the future.
-- Specifies the functions and values required in the executable file (metadata).
-Loads the functions and values required before running the program.
+- Specifies the functions and value required in the executable file (metadata).
+Loads the functions and value required before running the program.
 - Provides built-in linear memory structures: dequeue, list, map, and set.
 - Defaults to a 64-bit architecture.
 - The language includes its own compiler, allowing dynamic compilation and library registration. (experimental)